arturmatlega/instalguru-blog-en/_drafts/low-water-pressure-how-to-fix-the-problem.md

 update_date: 2020-10-28 23:00:00 +0000
 title: Low water pressure - how to fix the problem?
 small-intro: A water system is an essential part of every building.
 intro: 'A water system is an essential part of every building.
-You probaby use it every day - just like millions of other people across the world.
+You probably use it every day - just like millions of other people across the world.
 Running water can be delivered to a building thanks to a properly constructed system.
 It is needed in houses, apartments, public and industrial buildings.
 The mere existence of the